Reintroduction: Part 2 of the Whole30

 In this next phase of your Whole30, you’ll get to reintroduce the delicious foods you’ve been missing, and paying attention to their impact.
 Reintroducing food groups carefully and systematically one at a time will help you learn each affects your energy, sleep, mood, cravings, digestion, allergies, or migraines.
 You’ll be able to compare how you looked and felt without these foods to how you look and feel when you reintroduce them.
 This will give you critical information you need to create the perfect diet for you in your Food Freedom.

 Reintroduction should take between 10 and 30 days and is not to be rushed!
-Food groups must be reintroduced one at a time, while keeping the rest of your diet Whole30-compliant.
+Food groups must be reintroduced one at a time, while keeping the rest of your diet Whole30-compatible.
 Think of it like a scientific experiment, where you’re looking to systematically evaluate just one factor at a time to see how it impacts you.
 If, on Day 31, you run right out and eat pizza, ice cream, and beer, how will you know what food to blame for the bloating, lethargy, poor sleep, and breakouts?
 (You won’t.)

 You’ll also go back to the Whole30 by-the-book for two days between each reintroduction food group, to allow any symptoms brought on by reintroduction to settle down before you bring in something else.
 (This also gives you a touchpoint in case reintroducing cheese, bread, or sugar sends your cravings into overdrive.)